 Industrial Production in China averaged 11.49 percent from 1990 until 2022, reaching an all time high of 35.10 percent in January of 2021 and a record low of -21.10 percent in January of 1990.
 This page provides - China Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 China Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Industrial Production in China is expected to be 6.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in China to stand at 5.40 in 12 months time.
-In the long-term, the China Industrial Production is projected to trend around 5.00 percent in 2020, according to our econometric models.
+Industrial Production in China is expected to be 4.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the China Industrial Production is projected to trend around 4.10 percent in 2023 and 3.90 percent in 2024, according to our econometric models.